Supporting the Essex vision

 Chief Officers and Leaders across Essex are also helping to shape these projects via Essex Chief Executives Association and Essex Leaders & Chief Executives Association.

-Essex Partners will next meet in May and will set out the details of the respective projects they are sponsoring, key milestones and deliverables to support the system change that is desired.
 Detailed updates against each of the key projects they are sponsoring will be shared at the next Essex Assembly on 4 September 2018.
+You can register to attend Essex Assembly here.

 Essex Innovates: Data analytics to support early intervention strategies